Skip to content

 • Deputy Responsible Officer (Secondary Care): Professor Colin McKay

-• Deputy Appraisal Lead: (Secondary Care): Dr Veronica Leach
+• Deputy Appraisal Lead: (Secondary Care): TBC

 • Deputy Responsible Officer (Primary Care): Dr Kerri Neylon, Clinical Director, Glasgow City HSCP (North West Locality)